OTUSOFE365025/project-group-27-crn-43510/ADD Iteration 3.md

 ## Step 2: Establish Iteration Goal by Selecting Drivers

-For this iteration, the architect focuses on the QA-5 (Availability) quality attribute scenario, while also addressing QA-1 (Performance) through scalability:
+For this iteration, the architect focuses on the following three architectural drivers:

+**1. QA-5 (Availability):** system resilience
+**2. QA-1 (Performance):** redundancy and scalability
+**3. QA-8 (Interoperability):** fault tolerance for external systems

+The combined iteration goal is to establish a highly available and scalable physical deployment structure that is also resilient to failures in external university systems.

+**Scenario:**
-> A critical backend service (e.g. Course Material Service) fails during peak usage (e.g. start of semester).
-The system detects the failure and resumes operation using a redundant instance in less than 30 seconds, ensuring no downtime for the end-user.
+> A critical backend service (e.g., Course Material Service) fails during peak usage (e.g., start of semester).
+The system detects the failure and resumes operation using a redundant instance in less than 30 seconds, AND simultaneously ensures that temporary failures in external systems (like the LMS or Calendar) do not cause a cascading failure in AIDAP.

 ## Step 3: Choose One or More Elements of the System to Refine